alcidesrh/laravel-generic-resource/readme.md

 <br>

-**Note**: Both `GenericResource` and `GenericResourceCollection` classes were made following the guide line from the official [Laravel's Api Resources documentation](https://laravel.com/docs/8.x/eloquent-resources) with some extra code to make it generic and agnostic.
+**Note**: Both `GenericResource` and `GenericResourceCollection` classes were made following the guide line from the official [Laravel's Api Resources documentation](https://laravel.com/docs/8.x/eloquent-resources) with some extra code to make it generic.
 So you can expect the same structure and behavior.

 <br>

 ## GenericController

-The main goal of this package is to provide an agnostic `GenericResource` and `GenericResourceCollection`.
-However this package also provides an agnostic `GenericController` which can be used to fetch data that doesn't require a complex query or transformation, and it will return a `GenericResource` or `GenericResourceCollection` only with the fields that were requested or all fields if none was requested.
+The main goal of this package is to provide `GenericResource` and `GenericResourceCollection`.
+However this package also provides a `GenericController` which can be used to fetch data that doesn't require a complex query or transformation, and it will return a `GenericResource` or `GenericResourceCollection` only with the fields that were requested or all fields if none was requested.

 It can help to prevent overloading the app with routes and controller functions for every small and simple data portion required dynamically in the front-end via ajax.